 Part of the donated land was clear cut a few years ago to allow regrowth of a fresh forest, which presents exciting research opportunities, said Dr. Eaton.
 “It’s growing back pretty quickly.
 It provides a very interesting new opportunity for a longitudinal forest study,” he said.
 “This would allow us to track how the species present in a forest change as the trees get larger and shade the ground.”

-Kibler, who earned his undergraduate degree and Master of Business Administration from Lynchburg College, has long been devoted to conservation.
+Kibler, who earned his undergraduate degree and Master of Business Administration from University of Lynchburg, has long been devoted to conservation.
 His land by the Claytor Center is one of two pieces of land he has placed under conservation easements.
 “My legacy is to leave some land that will always be there for people who like nature,” he said.

 Located in Bedford County, the Claytor Nature Study Center provides LC students and faculty with a natural area to conduct research and educational activities.
 It also hosts field trips for K-12 students who are learning about nature.
 The Center is home to LC’s Belk Astronomical Observatory.